 Some individuals’ personal situations require them to spend more in these categories.
 For example, disabled taxpayers might have to spend more on housing and transportation because they need specialized housing without stairs and rely on others to get where they need to go.
 In these cases, it’s necessary to provide detailed documentation about why the individual is paying more to avoid a rejection from the IRS.

 If your offer in compromise is rejected or you are not eligible for an offer in compromise, you might want to look into setting up an installment plan with the IRS.
-With this option, you can set up monthly payments to pay down your tax debt, rather than having to face the full amount.
+With this option, you can set up monthly payments to pay down your back taxes, rather than having to face the full amount.

-When you are considering submitting an offer in compromise because of your tax debt, it’s important to be as informed as possible to increase the likelihood of having your request approved.
+When you are considering submitting an offer in compromise because of your back taxes, it’s important to be as informed as possible to increase the likelihood of having your request approved.

-If you need more information about tax debt relief, check out the resources available at Solvable.
-We offer financial help to those struggling with any level of outstanding tax debt, as well as educational articles, advice, and strategies that can help you reduce what you owe.
+If you need more information about back tax assistance, check out the resources available at Solvable.
+We offer financial help to those struggling with any level of outstanding back tax assistance, as well as educational articles, advice, and strategies that can help you reduce what you owe.